oliveiracle/first-project-maria/README.md

 - A layout that adjusts smootly on mobile and desktop.
 - Clean sections with space to let each element "breathe".

-### Wireframes
- I created wireframes before beginning development to plan the sctructure and layout of the site.
-As the design envolved during the build process, I made several visual and function improvements.
-Therefore, some wireframes will be updated to reflect the final version of the project more accurately.

 ## Homepage (Desktop):
 ## Homepage (Mobile):
 ## Philosophy Page: